atran0802/wbdv-assignments/README.md

 - Although the website shares the same framework and design as most websites, it makes it less unique or memorable for the user.

 ## Summary
->Overall [Telus.com](https://www.telus.com/en/) is a great website that is easy to navigate and visually appealing.
+>Overall, [Telus.com](https://www.telus.com/en/) is a great website that is easy to navigate and visually appealing.